ISSUIUC/ISS-PCB/ISS-PCB-CONVENTIONS.md

 ### Pin Number One

-Although not necessary it is helpful to put a silk screen indicator by pin number one of the component for later when soldering.
+It is required to put a silk screen indicator by pin number one of the component for soldering purposes.
+The only exception being unless footprint orientation does not matter.

 ### Courtyards